 What is a Job Safety Analysis?

-So, what is a job safety analysis?
 A job hazard analysis identifies the sequential tasks that make up a job, examining them for potential dangers and at-risk behavior, and using that information to reduce the risk of injuries.
 OSHA requires a job safety analysis for any job requiring the use of Personal Protective Equipment (PPE).
 Employers may also perform job safety analysis on non-PPE jobs to improve workplace safety.

 Questions a job safety analysis seeks to answer include:

 - What are the consequences should something go wrong?

 - How likely is the risk of accident or injury?

 How do I Complete a Job Safety Analysis?

 To begin any job safety analysis, identify any OSHA standards apply to your jobs, so you can incorporate OSHA requirements into your job hazard analysis.
 Prioritized which jobs to analyze first.
 Generally the most pressing are jobs where the rate or potential for injury or illness is high.
 Other indications that a job should receive priority include:

 - Jobs where simple errors can result in severe injury or death.